Oleksii-Kshenskyi/freq-sage/README.md

 # FreQ Sage

-FreQ Sage is a easy to use but robust console application for frequency analysis of text, mostly for the purpose of language learning and, specifically, sentence mining.
+FreQ Sage is an easy to use but robust console application for frequency analysis of text, mostly for the purpose of language learning and, specifically, sentence mining.

 # How does it work?